Developing and Tapping into a Natural Spring

 Developing the natural spring & reservoir

 I have to add that digging the run you see in the photo to the right took longer than expected.
 We had found a graveyard of boulders.
 It was one after the other.
 They were giant boulders that needed the excavator to move them.
-I also loved the finished product because they lined the entire pipeline after backfilling with the boulders.
+I also loved the finished product because they lined the entire pipeline after back filling with the boulders.
 It came out so beautiful, and now we know exactly where the line is located at all times.

 Finishing up